bsatrom/particle-azure-workshop-2019/README.md

-# Particle Roadshow Workshop
+# Particle Azure Workshop

-Argon-based workshop for the 2019 Particle Roadshow
+Argon-based workshop for the 2019 Particle & Azure Workshop